 The winter holidays are a busy time.
 Between shopping for gifts, decorating our homes and planning for the holiday menu, it’s easy to forget that the holidays can be stressful for our four-legged friends too!

 If you’re a pet owner like myself, you may not realize that an irregular routine around the holidays can cause your pet/s lots of stress.
 So as pet owners, it’s important to educate ourselves on how to avoid potentially hazardous situations for our pets so that we can keep them safe and healthy throughout the holiday season.
+Just like any time of year, your pet could become ill at any time and may be in need of veterinary care.

 So I’m so glad to be able to share this very timely post with you all pet owners like myself!